theheraldproject/herald-for-android/README.md

 1. Open Android Studio.
 2. Select menu item *VCS > Git > Clone* to clone the Android repo as a new project.
+3. Select menu item *File > Sync Project with Gradle Files* to show both app and *squire* module.
+4. Select menu item *Build > Make Project* to build app and module.
-3. Enable Developer Mode on Android phone (*Settings > About > Software > Tap Build number repeatedly*).
+5. Enable Developer Mode on Android phone (*Settings > About > Software > Tap Build number repeatedly*).
-4. Connect Android phone to computer with USB cable, select device in Android Studio.
+6. Connect Android phone to computer with USB cable, select device in Android Studio.
-5. Select menu item *Run* to build and deploy test app.
+7. Select menu item *Run > Run 'app'* to build and deploy test app.
-6. Expect the test app to open on the device.
+8. Expect the test app to open on the device.

 ### Android app log files